redox-os/book/src/troubleshooting.md

 - Currently, the build system strips function names and other symbols from programs, as support for symbols is not implemented yet

+- To use GDB add the `gdbserver` recipe in your filesystem configuration, run the `make qemu gdb=yes` command in one shell, start the `gdbserver` program on QEMU and run the `make gdb` command in another shell

 - Use the following command for advanced logging:

 ```sh